Will & Jessica

 “Really?
 Wow, that’s crazy.”
 I replied, and then I recovered, “So anyways these past few years have been the best of my life…”

-Meghan went to CCS from kindergarten to 12th grade.
+Meghan attended CCS from kindergarten to 12th grade.
 She still keeps in touch with her CCS friends and was the bridesmaid in Anne Montgomery and Josiah Keilson’s wedding (both 2012 graduates) and a singer in Will Jackson’s wedding (2009 graduate).

 Reflection on CCS: